 I recently re-watched Joe Berlinger & Bruce Sinofsky’s 2004 documentary Metallica: Some Kind of Monster.
 This was first recommended to me in grad school during a course on group therapy.
-In the film, the band Metallica is struggling with the loss of a band member and trying to put together a new album (eventually called, St. Anger).
+In the film, the band Metallica is struggling with the loss of a band member and trying to put together a new album (eventually called St. Anger, if you’re a fan).
 The remaining members, Kirk Hammett, Lars Ulrich, & James Hetfield are also having some personality clashes.
 To deal with the clashes of intimacy and anger they decide to do what any normal, run-of-the-mill metal band would do in this situation: they hire a psychotherapist.

 The masculinity of these guys is potent from the start of the film and their anger and egos are huge as well–and they know it!
 These, along with substance use and fatherhood, are some of the issues that get in the way of writing and putting out a new album.